-Inside the Knightsbridge institution Harrods is the only Tiffany’s Café outside of Fifth Avenue, New York.
+If you’re looking for cafes near Harrods, why not look inside the Knightsbridge institution, which boasts the only Tiffany’s Café outside of Fifth Avenue, New York.
 Complete with Tiffany blue tableware and Tiffany jewels on display, this café serves breakfast, afternoon tea, New York style pancakes and filled bagels.
 For Breakfast at Tiffany’s (just like Holly Golightly) there’s a menu including fresh croissants, champagne and crab muffins.
 For afternoon tea you can expect the full service with mini black truffle, smoked salmon and coronation chicken sandwiches, themed Tiffany blue cakes and pastries and fluffy scones with cream.

-Arket is a modern Swedish market and lifestyle destination with a range of vegetarian and vegan cafés located in their store on Regents Street.
-Founded in collaboration with Chef Martin Berg and based on the new Nordic food movement, their menu’s focus is on seasonal fresh produce with dishes such as yellow pea hummus wrap, swedish pastries and summery iced Earl Grey teas.
-As part of their ethos, all of the food packaging for takeaway is sustainable too, and you can pick up their cookbook to try the dishes at home too.
+Arket is a modern Swedish market and lifestyle destination with a range of vegetarian and vegan cafés located in their London store on Regents Street.
+Founded in collaboration with Chef Martin Berg and based on the new Nordic food movement, their menu’s focus is on seasonal fresh produce with dishes such as yellow pea hummus wrap, Swedish pastries and summery iced Earl Grey teas.
+As part of their ethos, all of the food packaging for takeaway is sustainable, and you can pick up their cookbook to try the dishes at home too.

-Fenwick is a department store on Bond Street that brings together luxury and designer brands from all over the world into a curated shopping space.
-Alongside their Clarins Skin Spa, La Prairie Beauty Room and Radio Hair Salon is the 100% plant based restaurant, 123V.
-Featuring dishes from all over the world, the menu transforms meat based dishes to ones that are vegan and vegetarian with clever substitutions.
+Fenwick is a department store on Bond Street that brings together luxury and designer brands from all over the world into a curated shopping space, and home to one of the best vegan cafes in London.
+Alongside their Clarins Skin Spa, La Prairie Beauty Room and Radio Hair Salon is the 100% plant-based restaurant, 123V.
+Featuring dishes from all over the world, the menu transforms meat-based dishes to ones that are vegan and vegetarian with clever substitutions.
 They’re most well known for their vegan sushi, served at their bar with faux salmon and tuna that looks just like the real thing.
-You can also take a course in how to create and prepare their famous plant based sushi, with tips on techniques and ingredients.
+You can also take a course in how to create and prepare their famous plant-based sushi, with tips on techniques and ingredients.

 This newsagent on Chiltern Street is a hub for creatives in the city, stocking niche magazines from all around the globe spanning architecture, design, fashion and lifestyle.
-A well kept secret however is their coffee bar and reading rooms placed in the back of the shop.
-Designed by Gabriel Chipperfield and curated by Laura de Gunzburg, the rooms feature a mix of vintage and contemporary furniture and knick-knacks - with most items available to buy in the pop-up interiors shop, The Artichoke.
+A well-kept secret however is their coffee bar and reading rooms placed in the back of the shop.
+Designed by Gabriel Chipperfield and curated by Laura de Gunzburg, the London café features a mix of vintage and contemporary furniture and knick-knacks - with most items available to buy in the pop-up interiors shop, The Artichoke.

-The rooftop restaurant at Selfridges has been taken over by Dior, inspired by the French Riviera.
+The rooftop restaurant at Selfridges has been taken over by Dior and is home to a unique fashion café inspired by the French Riviera.
 Celebrating the iconic ‘Toile de Jouy’ print, items from the Dioriviera collection (like surfboards) are on display too.
 Themed specials on the menu include Salade

 Niçoise, lobster rolls and choux buns filled with pistachio, blackcurrant and raspberry cream.
 If that wasn’t enough Dior, you can also enjoy themed cocktails like ‘J’adior Selfridges’ (blackcurrant and lemongrass vodka, honey water and champagne) or the ‘Dior Star’ (X by Glenmorangie, passion fruit liqueur, and soda).